stracquadaniolab/stracquadaniolab.github.io/README.md

 # stracquadaniolab.github.io
-Stracquadanio Lab Website at University of Essex
+Stracquadanio Lab Website at University of Edinburgh